phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/head.rst

 First Start-up
 --------------

-* To boot from an SD card, |ref-bootswitch| needs to be set to the following
+*  To boot from an SD card, the |ref-bootswitch| needs to be set to the following
    position:

 .. image:: images/SD_Card_Boot.png

 *  Insert the SD card
 *  Connect the target and the host with **mirco USB** on |ref-debugusbconnector|
    debug USB
 *  Power up the board

 .. +---------------------------------------------------------------------------+
 ..
 Building the BSP